R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/flightcore-guide.md

 Something to note is that FlightCore works on both Windows and Linux.
 The setup process is similar for both, except for the installation folder, and how you install FlightCore.

-## Installation

-You can find links to install it FlightCore on the [Northstar website](https://northstar.tf) (downloads the Windows setup file), or on [Flightcore's GitHub page](https://github.com/R2NorthstarTools/FlightCore).

 ## Windows Installation

 ![The Windows download button on FlightCore's GitHub page](../../images/flightcore-windows-download)